smashism/awesome-macadmin-tools/readme.md

 ### NoMAD

 > The functionality you want from a Mac bound to Active Directory without having to actually bind to AD.
-(Make sure you check out [https://github.com/jamfit/NoMAD-Installer](bookmark this NoMAD updater) as well.)
+(Make sure you [check out this NoMAD updater](https://github.com/jamfit/NoMAD-Installer) as well.)

 [![](images/nomad.png)](https://nomad.menu/nomad-open-source/)